rogabriel-dev/zampando-api/README.md

 To run, simply clone the repository, open a terminal on the directory and run "node server.js"

-Make sure to install the database using the provided .sql file
+Make sure to install the database using the provided dump-zampando.sql file